Home Compare COHR vs NSIS-B.CO

 Coherent vs Novozymes A/S: Which Stock Looks Stronger in 2026?

-Novozymes A/S holds the cleaner structural position, with the lead spread across growth and stability.
+Novozymes A/S holds the cleaner structural position, with the lead spread across stability and growth.
 Coherent does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, Coherent carries the stronger setup — intact trend against Novozymes A/S's broken trend.
 That leaves a split case: the structural lead stays with Novozymes A/S, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (COHR: Russell 1000, NSIS-B.CO: STOXX 600).
+Peer scores are normalised within each company's primary universe (COHR: S&P 500, NSIS-B.CO: STOXX 600).

-The lead is spread across growth and stability, rather than sitting in one isolated gap.
-The overall score gap is 38 points in favour of Novozymes A/S.
+The lead is spread across stability and growth, rather than sitting in one isolated gap.
+Novozymes A/S leads by 33 points on the overall comparison score.

 Trajectory Similarity